Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destination-event-streaming-overview.md

 ## Considerations

-- Amplitude event streaming currently only supports raw (untransformed) events, event properties, and user properties.
+- **No transformations:** Amplitude event streaming currently only supports raw (untransformed) events, event properties, and user properties.
 [Transformed](https://help.amplitude.com/hc/en-us/articles/5913315221915-Transformations-Retroactively-modify-your-event-data-structure) events and properties (such as merged properties) can't be sent.
+- **User Properties Format:** All forwarded user properties are currently sent as strings.
-- The following keywords can't be used as event names when streaming events from Amplitude:
+- **Reserved Keywords:** Specific keywords, including "_all" and "_identify," cannot be used as event names when streaming events from Amplitude.
-    - _all
-    - _identify
-- Amplitude tracks event volume as distinct events streamed out.
-The same event going to multiple event streaming destinations is only counted once for billing purposes.
+- **Billing Efficiency:** Event volume is tracked based on distinct events streamed out.
+If the same event is sent to multiple event streaming destinations, it's counted only once for billing.
-- For latency, Amplitude is targeting an end-to-end p95 latency of 60s.
-This means 95% of Events streamed must be delivered within 60s or less.
+- **Latency Target:** For latency, Amplitude is targeting an end-to-end p95 latency of 60s.
+This means 95% of Events streamed must be delivered within the 60s or less.
 We have internal processes, monitors, and alerts in place to monitor and maintain this target.
-- Amplitude's streaming integrations are designed to transmit data from the point of event streaming setup onwards.
-Historical data is not included in this process, meaning that only events captured after the event streaming configuration will be included in the transmission.
+- **Starting from Event Streaming Setup:** Amplitude's streaming integrations focus on data from the setup point forward.
+Historical data isn't included in this process, ensuring that only events captured post-configuration are transmitted.
+- **Reliable Retry Mechanism:** Addressing intermittent errors, we employ in-memory retries with exponential backoff for initial sends.
+Furthermore, a robust retry pipeline is implemented to handle retriable errors, attempting up to 10 times within a 4-hour timeframe.
+This universally enabled retry mechanism covers all Event Streaming destinations.
+- **Streamlined Monitoring and Management:** Use the Event Streaming Debugger UI to oversee pending retries and their progress.
+Once all retry attempts are exhausted, expired payloads are clearly marked.
+The UI also offers insight into error categories and samples of failed payloads.

 ## FAQs